TEXT Function in Excel

-For example, we have a table with time and dates in column B and C and we want both the values to concatenate with space as a separator in a single cell.
+For example, we have a table with time and dates in columns B and C, and we want both the values to concatenate with space as a separator in a single cell.

-Here, we want the Time and Date column values to display into column C together as shown below.
+Here, we want the Time and Date column values to display in column C together, as shown below.

 9:00:00 PM 10/18/2019, 10:00:00 AM 10/18/2019……..